• Skip to primary navigation

 Ingredients You Need

-• White rice - You can use your favorite variety of rice, just adjust the cooking accordingly.
+• Long grain white rice - You can use your favorite variety of rice, just adjust the cooking accordingly.
+For example, brown rice will require a much longer cooking time.

 • Chicken broth - Chicken stock also works.
 If you use low sodium broth or stock just be mindful that you may need to add more salt to the dish.